Cookies on this website

 CRUK Clinical Scientist

-After my PhD I trained in General Paediatrics and Paediatric Haematology and Oncology in the Children´s Hospital of Charité, Berlin and UKM, Münster, Germany from 2007 to 2016.
-Parallel, I was working as a Clinical/Postdoctoral Fellow by Professor Frank Rosenbauer from 2014 to 2017 in the Institute of Molecular Tumor Biology, Münster.
-I was investigating the role of epigenetic mechanisms during haematopoietic differentiation.
-Furthermore, I took part in the characterization of a mouse model with biphenotypic leukaemia and transdifferentiation mechanisms.
+Parallel to my clinical training, I worked as a Clinical/Postdoctoral Fellow with Professor Frank Rosenbauer from 2014 to 2017 at the Institute of Molecular Tumor Biology, Münster.
+I was investigating the role of epigenetic mechanisms during haematopoietic differentiation and participated in the characterisation of a mouse model with biphenotypic leukaemia and transdifferentiation mechanisms.

 Recent publications